Keywords:

 With the above-mentioned changes, the

 EntityManagerFactory configuration is complete.
 However, these modifications alone are not sufficient for enabling auditing.
-To implement auditing, each entity that requires auditing must be annotated with \ (from org.hibernate.envers.Audited), as demonstrated in the following code snippet.Step 2: Add the @Audited Annotation
+To implement auditing, each entity that requires auditing must be annotated with @Audited (which comes from org.hibernate.envers.Audited), as demonstrated in the following code snippet.Step 2: Add the @Audited Annotation

 Enable auditing by annotating entities with @Audited.
 Example: